1970s Purple Globe Table Lamp

 Other versions: This 1970s purple globe table lamp exists in many models and colours.

-Elma is a Yugoslavian electrical device company.
+Elma is a former Yugoslavian electrical device company.
 They produced electrical household appliances and lights from a high quality and design.
 Elma is located in Ljubljana, Slovenia.
 Today they produce transformers and relays.
 The ELMA TT company is consist of 4 companies based in Germany, Austria, Slovenia and Serbia.